 About Nicole Mones

-Mones’ nonfiction writing on China has also appeared in the New York Times Magazine, Gourmet, the Los Angeles Times, and the Washington Post.
+Mones’ nonfiction writing on China has also appeared in the New York Times Magazine, Gourmet, the Los Angeles Times, and the Washington Post, as well as overseas newspapers and magazines in Europe, South America and China.
 She is a member of the National Committee on U.S.-China Relations.

 - Writers League of Texas Book Award, finalist, Night in Shanghai

 - Kiriyama Prize, finalist, The Last Chinese Chef

 - Janet Heidinger Kafka Prize for best work of fiction by any American woman, Lost in Translation

 - World Gourmand Cookbook Award, Winner, The Last Chinese Chef (1st place in the U.S. and 3rd place worldwide)

 - New York Times Notable Book and Editor’s Choice, Lost in Translation

 - Pacific Northwest Bookseller’s Association Annual Book Award (best novel in five states), Lost in Translation

 - Starred Reviews in Kirkus and Publisher’s Weekly, Lost in Translation